shimspedy/sengov/content/states/new-york/patricia-fahy/_index.md

 email : https://nyassembly.gov/mem/Patricia-Fahy/
 twitter: patriciafahy109
 ---
-Patricia Fahy is an American politician and a member of the Democratic Party.
-She currently represents parts of Albany County in the New York State Assembly, including most of western Albany.
-She was previously president of the Albany City Board of Education.

-Fahy assumed office on January 1, 2013.
-Her current term ends on January 1, 2025.
-Fahy is running for election to the New York State Senate to represent District 46.
-She declared candidacy for the Democratic primary scheduled on June 25, 2024.

-Fahy earned her B.S. in political science from Northern Illinois University and her M.P.A. from the University of Illinois at Chicago.
+First elected in 2012, NYS Assemblymember Patricia Fahy represents the entire City of Albany, Town of New Scotland, and part of the Town of Guilderland.
+A leading advocate for job creation, environmental conservation, and quality education, Pat has been the prime sponsor of over 200 bills – more than 70 of which have been signed into law including: the nation’s first Gun Industry Liability Law to hold gun manufacturers accountable for their role in the gun violence crisis; the nation’s first Right to Repair legislation, establishing a 30x30 conservation goal in New York State to conserve 30% of land and water by 2030; and examining modification or replacement of part(s) of I-787 in downtown Albany to expand waterfront access and development.

+Pat has also introduced legislation to help accelerate the state’s transition to clean and renewable energy; expand and modernize New York’s Earned Income Tax Credit (EITC); and tackle the growing threat of plastic pollution and industry’s rising carbon emissions.

+Pat serves as the Chair of the Higher Education Committee and serves on four additional committees, including Environmental Conservation, Codes, Economic Development, and Tourism.
+Pat was awarded Freshman Legislator of the Year by the New York State School Boards Association during her first term in office and the Advocate for Choice award by Upper Hudson Planned Parenthood.
+In 2017, she was awarded the “Promoting Excellence in Mandated Representation” Award by the New York State Bar Association for her ILS legislation funding and creating caseload standards.
+In 2019, I received the New York Library Association’s (NYLA) Senator Hugh Farley Award for help securing a $20 million restoration of capital funding, and the New York State Industries for the Disabled’s (NYSID) Legislative Champion Award for work on behalf of individuals living with developmental disabilities.
+In 2022, Pat was named the Environmental Champion of the Year by the New York League of Conservation Voters (NYLCV) and Legislative Champion by the Environmental Advocates of New York (EANY).

+Prior to her election, Pat served as Associate Commissioner of Intergovernmental Affairs and Federal Policy in the NYS Department of Labor, where she advocated for federal economic stimulus funds, extended unemployment benefits, and youth training initiatives.
+Pat is a former elected member of the Albany School Board.
 She serves on the Board of Directors of the UAlbany Center for Women in Government & Civil Society, and previously served on the Board of the Boys and Girls Club of Albany.
-Before moving to Albany, Fahy served as the Executive Director of the Chicago Workforce Board.

-In the 2013-2014 legislative session, Fahy served on several committees.
-In the 2023-2024 session, Fahy was assigned to the Economic Development, Job Creation, Commerce and Industry Committee, Environmental Conservation Committee, Higher Education Committee, and Transportation Committee.

-Fahy fought Governor Andrew Cuomo's proposed 2014-2015 education budget.
-She praised Cuomo's environmental efforts, but questioned the timing of delays to environmental review.
-In February 2017, Fahy, along with Albany mayor Kathy Sheehan and congressman Paul Tonko, were criticized by Bishop Edward Scharfenberger for being Catholic politicians who supported and attended a rally for Planned Parenthood.
+Before moving to Albany, Pat served as the Executive Director to the Chicago Workforce Board.
+Prior to her work in Chicago, she spent nine years in Washington D.C., including: in the Clinton Administration as the Associate Director for Employment and Training in the Congressional Affair’s Office of the U.S. Department of Labor under Secretary Robert Reich; as a legislative analyst in the U.S. House and Senate; and as a Presidential Management Intern in the Department of the Treasury.

+Pat is married to Wayne Bequette, a professor at RPI in Troy, NY.
+They have two children and live in the City of Albany.
+She has a Master’s Degree in Public Administration from University of Illinois at Chicago and a Bachelor’s Degree in Political Science from Northern Illinois University.